 Besides, the user of a CRM system will get a ton of other useful options that vary depending on the system you decide to purchase.
 However, the four options mentioned above are the basic ones and the most vital for the small and middle-sized business.
 They are the base of every standard CRM system you may find on the software market.

 The main thing in choosing a CRM system is to make sure it has all functions you need in the process of your work.

 If you’re mostly interested in telephone calls, pick out a version with telephony integration.
-If most part of your leads get through your website, one of the most important criteria will be the possibility of integration of the chosen CRM system with your CMS.
+If most parts of your leads get through your website, one of the most important criteria will be the possibility of integration of the chosen CRM system with your CMS.

-For the rest, quite a lot depends on your tastes and recommendations of specialists.
-If a specialist dealing with integration of your CRM system suggests you certain software with all desired functions for reasonable price, it looks like there’s no lying here and you can trust him and his opinion.
+For the rest, quite a lot depends on your tastes and the recommendations of specialists.
+If a specialist dealing with the integration of your CRM system suggests certain software with all desired functions for a reasonable price, it looks like there’s no lying here and you can trust him and his opinion.
 The first product that specialists advise is usually something trustworthy.
 This will be an advantage on the first step of integration.